- About Us

 You can add “reduce carbon emissions” to the list of many benefits of electronic data interchange (EDI).

 This topic is inspired by my daughter’s new year’s resolution: to find more ways to recycle.
 My heart swelled with pride when she stated this goal, as environmental concerns weren’t on my mind when I was her age.
 (Remembering the amount of aerosol hairspray I doused on my bangs makes me cringe.)

-Today, recycling bins are commonplace at home, in parks, and other public spaces.
+Today, recycling bins are commonplace at home, in parks, and in other public spaces.
 In addition, corporations have made pledges and instilled sustainability initiatives.
 A recent TIME Magazine article by Vivienne Walt said of the 2,000 companies analyzed by Net Zero Tracker, 682 have clear deadlines for zeroing out their carbon emissions.

 “Brands like Coca-Cola and McDonald’s have vowed to cut plastic waste, and automakers like GM and Volkswagen say they aim to end the production of fossil-fuel cars within the near future,” Walt writes.

 Small- and medium-sized businesses are making progress in this realm too, and if you’re reading this article, you probably fall into that category.
 So, if you’d like to give your operation an environmental makeover, EDI is an excellent place to begin.
 (What’s EDI?
 See this electronic data interchange primer to learn the basics.)